 If you're in the later phases of chronic myelogenous leukemia (CML), there are many ways you may feel.
-Some people have fever, lose their appetite, and drop a few pounds.
+Some people have a fever, lose their appetite, and drop a few pounds.
 But others don't have any symptoms.

 No matter how your disease affects your body, make sure you get the emotional backing you need.
 Talk to your friends and family, and keep up with contacts you've made in support groups.
 They can be huge sources of help while you manage your health.

 Even if you don't have any symptoms, it's important to have regular visits to your doctor.
-He may do blood tests that can check if your chronic myelogenous leukemia -- also known as chronic myeloid leukemia -- has moved into an advanced phase.
+They may do blood tests that can check if your chronic myelogenous leukemia -- also known as chronic myeloid leukemia -- has moved into an advanced phase.

 Why Does CML Get Worse?